V01dDweller/ffmpeg_stitch/README.md

 ## Preparation

+Copy your GoPro files to your PC.
 Consider the list of files copied from a GoPro:

 ```txt
 GX010076.MP4